What Is Parvovirus? Symptoms, Treatment, & Prevention

 “It is important that the last vaccine be given at no younger than 16 weeks of age to avoid maternal antibody interference,” says Dr. Shapard.

-If your puppy comes home to you older than 16 weeks old and hasn’t been vaccinated, they will need two series for full immunity that lasts no more than a year.
+If your puppy comes home to you older than 16 weeks old and hasn’t been vaccinated, they will need two series of vaccinations for full immunity that lasts for about a year.
 From there, follow up boosters will be required, in accordance with your vet’s guidance.

 Have questions about parvovirus?
 The team at Pawp is here 24/7—no wait time or appointment required.